VenKamikaze/BitRiot/README.md

 Steps shown above:

-1. Clone the repository:
+1. Clone the libRocket repository
+2. Build the libRocket libraries
+3. Clone the BitRiot repository
-2. Change into the target directory inside your cloned BitRiot repository
+4. Change into the target directory inside your cloned BitRiot repository
-3. Generate a Makefile with CMake
+5. Generate a Makefile with CMake
-4. Build it
+6. Build it
-5. Run the game - you should now have a 'BitRiot' executable in your current directory:
+7. Run the game - you should now have a 'BitRiot' executable in your current directory: